 3.1.2.1.
 The file analysis fee, in the fixed amount of _____ lei;

 3.1.2.2.
-The management fee shall be ___% of the funded amount monthly;
+The monthly management fee shall be …..lei in a fixed amount received monthly ;

 3.1.2.3.
-The advance reimbursement fee of ___% of the amount reimbursed in advance.
+The early repayment fee is:

+(i) 1% of the amount of the loan repaid in advance, if the period between the early repayment and the date agreed for the termination of the credit agreement is more than one year

+(ii) 0.5 % of the amount of the loan repaid in advance, if the period between the early repayment and the date agreed for the termination of the credit agreement does not exceed one year. .

 3.1.3.
 The agreed penalty interest shall be ___% per day;